 Kurdish, Arab fighters drop Daesh fight to defend Syria’s Afrin

-Smoke billows from the town of Sharran, which is controlled by Kurdish People's Protection Units, as Turkish-backed Syrian opposition fighters approach the area, north of the Syrian city of Afrin, on Tuesday (AFP photo)
+Turkish-backed Syrian opposition fighters fire an anti-aircraft gun during battles with Kurdish fighters on the outskirts of the town of Jandairis, in the region of Afrin, near the Turkish border on Wednesday (AFP photo)

-QAMISHLI, Syria — Hundreds of miles away from family and friends facing an attack by Turkey, Kurdish and Arab forces deployed in the eastern Syrian desert against extremists have become increasingly frustrated.
+QAMISHLI, Syria — Hundreds of kilometres away from family and friends, facing an attack by Turkey, Kurdish and Arab forces deployed in the eastern Syrian Desert against extremists have become increasingly frustrated.

-Six weeks into a Turkey-led assault on the rebel enclave of Afrin, young men and women are leaving the fight against the Daesh group in droves to head west to help.
+Six weeks into the Turkey-led assault on the Kurdish enclave of Afrin, young men and women are leaving the fight against the Daesh group in droves, heading west to help.

 Kurdish militia have formed the backbone of the Syrian Democratic Forces (SDF), an alliance that has successfully expelled Daesh from much of Syria with the backing of a US-led military coalition.